 - All about an experience but lacking in any kind of detail or substance.

 To get the most into your resume, you need to offer up quantifiable and objectively impressive examples of what you’ve already done.

-Strong resume active verbs make your work history and educational attainment stand out.
+Strong active verbs in the resume make your work history and educational attainment stand out.

-When you use power words in resumes you’ll be:
+When you use powerful words in resumes you’ll be: